open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 Follow all instructions outlined in the [Get Started Guide](get-started-guide.md#prerequisites) to complete the initial setup.

 #### **Important Notes**:
-- **Note #1: Keep in mind that the Edge Microvisor Toolkit (EMT) updates are not supported with mutable or ISO images.**
+Note #1: Please be aware that updates to the Edge Microvisor Toolkit are not compatible with mutable or ISO images.
-- **Note #2: Only updates with Edge Microvisor Toolkit (EMT) images are supported, meaning that updates can only be performed with the latest available versions of EMT images.
-Users can regularly check for new EMT image releases and plan their updates accordingly.
-Fallback to older images are not supported.**
+Note #2: Updates are supported only with Edge Microvisor Toolkit images, which means updates must be performed using the most recent EMT image versions.
+Users should regularly check for new EMT image releases to plan their updates, as reverting to older images is not supported.
-- **Note #3: The Edge Microvisor Toolkit (EMT) supports updates exclusively within its image types such as DV or non-RT.
-Which means systems initially provisioned with a specific EMT image type, like non-RT, can only be updated using images of the same type.**
+Note #3: The Edge Microvisor Toolkit allows updates solely within its specific image types, such as DV or non-RT.
+This means that systems initially set up with a particular EMT image type, like non-RT, can only be updated using images of the same type.

 #### 1.1: Prepare the USB Drive